 There are several structural challenges facing the profession of speech pathologists as it grapples with the demands of successful AAC provision.
 One is the lack of academic focus, within undergraduate study topics, on this narrow, specialised area.
 Another is the dynamic nature of staff movement between jobs & organisations, along with the proportion of part-time therapists.
 Finally, the AAC industry itself is constantly in flux as new technologies are adopted & adapted.

-Liberator’s Therapy Consultants are qualified to address these issues by way of offering supervision, guidance & mentoring to both organisations involved in AAC & individual speech pathologists in the field.
+Liberator’s Clinicians are qualified to address these issues by way of offering supervision, guidance & mentoring to both organisations involved in AAC & individual speech pathologists in the field.

 Supervision ‘is a lifelong process of professional critique and learning’.
 (Daves and Beddo 2010)